open-telemetry/opentelemetry-collector-contrib/exporter/sapmexporter/README.md

     max_connections: 100
 ```

+* `access_token` (no default): AccessToken is the authentication token provided by SignalFx or another backend that supports the SAPM proto.

 * `endpoint`: This is the destination to where traces will be sent to in SAPM format.
 It must be a full URL and include the scheme, port and path e.g, https://ingest.us0.signalfx.com/v2/trace.
 This can be pointed to the SignalFx backend or to another Otel collector that has the SAPM receiver enabled.
 Has no default value.

-* `access_token`: AccessToken is the authentication token provided by SignalFx or another backend that supports the SAPM proto.
-Has no default value.
+* `max_connections` (default = 100): MaxConnections is used to set a limit to the maximum idle HTTP connection the exporter can keep open.

-* `num_workers`: NumWorkers is the number of workers that should be used to export traces.
+* `num_workers` (default = 8): NumWorkers is the number of workers that should be used to export traces.
 Exporter can make as many requests in parallel as the number of workers.
 Note that this will likely be removed in future in favour of processors handling parallel exporting.
-Defaults to `8`.

-* `max_connections`: MaxConnections is used to set a limit to the maximum idle HTTP connection the exporter can keep open.
-Defaults to `100`.

 ## Proxy Support